garethslinn/helprjs/README.md

 # helprjs

-Easy to use collection of useful methods for manipulating object arrays with added helpers
+This is an EASY TO USE collection of useful methods for manipulating object arrays with added helpers

 ## Example array of objects